Challenge MBTI

 The clear rate is in-game difficulty, not a guarantee about a real breakup or reunion.

-Can I use ENFP Ex-Back Challenge after a breakup?
+Can I use this challenge after a breakup?

 Yes, as reflection.
 It can help you spot chasing, overexplaining, or people-pleasing before you send another message.